sundanc/frauddetection/README.md

 ## Overview
 This project implements a fraud detection system using machine learning techniques to identify fraudulent transactions.
 The model leverages various ensemble classifiers, including XGBoost, LightGBM, and CatBoost, alongside a stacking classifier.
 Hyperparameters for each model are optimized using Bayesian Optimization.
 To address class imbalance in the dataset, SMOTE-ENN (Synthetic Minority Over-sampling Technique with Edited Nearest Neighbors) is applied for resampling.
+Check my blog post for more information about the model: https://sundanc.github.io/credit-card-fraud-detection/

 ## Key Features